irenexychen/resource-fiesta/README.md

 ### Women+
 - [Rewriting the Code](https://rewritingthecode.org/): community of women in tech with a fellowship program, mostly active on Facebook.
 Membership [sign-up](https://airtable.com/shrNUyBv2hzAMKcvV).

+### Minorities
+- [Code2040](http://www.code2040.org/): nonprofit activating, connecting, and mobilizing the largest racial equity community in tech to dismantle the structural barriers, has a [fellowship program](http://www.code2040.org/fellows-program) for additional resources and mentorship

 ***